North Dakota: Settlement and statehood

 European Americans settled in Dakota Territory only sparsely until the late 19th century, when railroads opened up the region.
 With the advantage of grants of land, they vigorously marketed their properties, extolling the region as ideal for agriculture.

 Differences between the northern and southern part caused resentments between the settlers.
-The northern part was seen by the more populated southern part as somewhat disreputable, "too much controlled by the wild folks, cattle ranchers, fur traders” and too frequently the site of conflict with the indigenous population.
+The northern part was seen by the more populated southern part as somewhat disreputable, "too much controlled by the wild folks, cattle ranchers, fur traders" and too frequently the site of conflict with the indigenous population.
 The northern part was generally content with remaining a territory.
 However, following the territorial capital being moved from Yankton in the southern part to Bismarck, the southern part began to call for division.
 Finally, at the 1887 territorial election, the voters approved splitting the territory into two.
 The division was done by the seventh standard parallel.
+Other account(s) state that the real reason for the split was a political lure for four Republican senators instead of two from the Republican dominated Dakota Territory and in their push to split the territory, Republican congressmen also ignored the uncomfortable fact that much of the land in the anticipated state of South Dakota belonged to the Sioux.

 Congress passed an omnibus bill for statehood for North Dakota, South Dakota, Montana, and Washington, titled the Enabling Act of 1889, on February 22, 1889, during the administration of President Grover Cleveland.
 His successor, Benjamin Harrison, signed the proclamations formally admitting North Dakota and South Dakota to the Union on November 2, 1889.

-The rivalry between the two new states presented a dilemma of which was to be admitted first.
-Harrison directed Secretary of State James G. Blaine to shuffle the papers and obscure from him which he was signing first.
+There was a rivalry between the two new states over which one would be admitted first.
+So Harrison directed Secretary of State James G. Blaine to shuffle the papers and obscure from him which he was signing first to keep both the states happy and to avoid showing favor to either state.
 The actual order went unrecorded, thus no one knows which of the Dakotas was admitted first.
 However, since North Dakota alphabetically appears before South Dakota, its proclamation was published first in the Statutes At Large.